MPD-7011F Wire Harness Testing

 Summary of MPD 7011F EMC Wiring Harness Testing

-Bundling is accomplished by anyone, or any combination of the following methods:
+Bundling is accomplished by any combination of the following methods:

 - Continuous round lacing